young-tradesman-on-mobile

 Principal supplied goods

-This refers to any goods, materials, equipment, or other items provided by the homeowner/principal to the contractor at no cost, which will be used in the renovation project.
-These items are incorporated into the contract work, and renovation insurance can protect them for accidental loss or damage.
+This refers to any goods, building materials, equipment and other items provided by the homeowner/principal to the contractor at no cost, which will be used in the renovation project.
+These items are incorporated into the contract work, and renovation insurance can protect them from accidental loss or damage.

 Debris removal

 This covers the costs of removing debris in certain claimable situations incurred at the contract construction site, which results in a loss to the contract works.
-This cover can extend to demolishing or shoring up undamaged portions of the existing structure to enable the contract works to continue, and completing temporary repairs that protect your existing house from further loss.
+This cover can extend to demolishing or shoring up undamaged portions of existing structures to enable the contract works to continue and complete temporary repairs that protect your existing house from further loss.

 This is a summary only.
 See the renovation insurance policy document for the full list of terms, limits, conditions and exclusions for this cover.